amjjd/rustrast/rustrast-08/README.md

 or skipping the fragment shader to work without branching.

 I took some time after finishing to revisit some parts of the code.
 I moved binning into its own module and combined the properties and binning steps.
 By converting more of it to explicit SIMD I shaved off a few tenths.
-Much bigger was changing from rasterising 8x1 pixel spans to 4x2 pixel blocks.
+I experimented with doing triangle setup during binning but this was slower.
+I got a much bigger gain from changing from rasterising 8x1 pixel spans to 4x2 pixel blocks.
 While this means the stores have more code, the tighter tolerances around the edges of triangles leading to fewer fragment shader calls was helpful: about 2ms per frame, bringing the total to just under 15ms.
+Finally, I did another round of multiprocessing tuning and found my machine benefits up to 6 rasterisation threads (the same number as physical cores), taking off anohter 2.5ms per frame, while vertex shading and binning still stop showing improvement at only 4 threads.

-Next, it's time to get rid of stairstep edges by [anti-aliasing](../rustrast-09/).
+Next, it's time to give back some of that performance gain to get rid of stairstep edges by [anti- aliasing](../rustrast-09/).